SimGuo/docs/OpenCV NN vs Shogun NN.md

     Mat mytestdataidx(testdata_idx);
 ```

-We declare few cv::Mat objects down there which we will later use for our work.
+We declare few cv::Mat objects down there which we will later use .
 * ```all_Data```: for containing the whole matrix offered to us by the ```.data``` file.
 * ```all_responses```: for containing all the responses.
 * ```opencv_all_responses```: for containing all the responses for **OpenCV**.